Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

-There are different ways to formalize contextuality, all as the violation of some non-contextual notion.
-The best-known follows from seeking to include hidden variables to explain the empirical model, and it's similar to the inclusion of auxiliary variables to seek to correct data inconsistencies and to resolve non-fundamental paradoxes \cite{abramsky2020contextuality}.
+There are different ways to formalize contextuality, all as the violation of some noncontextual notion previously defined.
+A natural one follows from seeking to include hidden variables to explain the empirical model, which is like including auxiliary variables to correct data inconsistencies and to resolve non-fundamental paradoxes \cite{abramsky2020contextuality}.